top of page

 Let's summarize our findings.

-This problem was specific chose to work with a lower mesh count and still return reasonable results.
-In the future we will look into more challenging Hertzian contact problems that will require much higher level of mesh refinement.
+This problem was specifically chosen to work with a lower mesh count and still return reasonable results.
+In the future, we will look into more challenging Hertzian contact problems that will require a much higher level of mesh refinement.

 The Finite Element Method has come a long way from its humble beginnings.
 Thank you for taking the time to read this article and please let me know what you want to learn about in the future.